redhat-actions/buildah-build/README.md

   <tr>
     <td>dockerfiles</td>
     <td>No</td>
     <td>The list of Dockerfile paths to perform a build using docker instructions.
-This is a multiline input if you wish to add multiple Dockerfiles.
+This is a multiline input to allow multiple Dockerfiles.
     </td>
   </tr>